plone/training/mastering_plone/relations.rst

 You can model relationships between content items by placing them in a hierarchy (a folder *speakers* containing the (folderish) speakers and within each speaker the talks) or by linking them to each other in Richtext-Fields.
 But where would you store a talk that two speakers give together together?

 Relations allow developers to model relationships between objects without a links or a hierarchy.
-The behavior :py:class:`plone.app.relationfield.behavior.IRelatedItems` provides the field :guilabel:`Related Items` in the tab :guilabel:`Categorization`.
+The behavior :class:`plone.app.relationfield.behavior.IRelatedItems` provides the field :guilabel:`Related Items` in the tab :guilabel:`Categorization`.
 That field simply says ``a`` is somehow related to ``b``.

 By using custom relations you can model your data in a much more meaningful way.